 Farmers National Bank of Reading.
 F-380a.
 Charter #696.
 Original.
 An attractive note from an issue often found with faults.
 The color is still strong and the paper just shows honest wear.

 First National Bank of Paola.
 F-382.
 Original.

 Mutual National Bank of Troy.
 F-387.
 Charter #992.
 Original.
 The only 'Lazy Deuce' in the census on this large-only bank according to Track and Price.
 Only a total of 27 notes are known for the bank.
-This pleasing example is quite solid for the grade with good color, strong signatures, and better than expected paper.
-Housed in a comment-free holder and a very desirable example.
+This pleasing example is quite solid for the grade with good color and strong signatures.

 National Bank of North America of Providence.
 F-391.
 Charter #1036.
 Series 1875.
 A problem-free note with even wear.
 Only 2 'Lazy Duces' both 1875's are known on this bank that liquidated in 1904.